+1:20 to 2:20 p.m. or by appointment.
+Phone: SCM office: (270) 745-4144

-Donna K. Schiess, Ed.D.
-CLPTM Office: FAC 194 Phone: Comm office (270) 745-3296 E-mail: donna.schiess@wku.edu (preferred) Office hours: Online by appointment (Zoom) Online office hours: I will check my emails daily, and I expect you to do the same.
-We can schedule meetings as needed.
+E-mail: donna.schiess@wku.edu (preferred)

+Office hours: Online by appointment (Zoom)

+Online office hours: We can schedule meetings as

 Course Description

 COMM 145 - "Fundamentals of Public Speaking and Communication" is designed to increase your understanding of the principles and processes of communicating effectively in a variety of contexts and to facilitate development of your skills in public communication, listening, group communication, and interpersonal communication.
 This is done through a combination of speaking, listening, writing, and reading assignments.
 Specifically, you will outline, develop, and deliver extemporaneous speeches that incorporate relevant sources and that are appropriate and effective for the audience, purpose, and context.
 The assignments are designed to develop your understanding and skills progressively throughout the semester.
 When you leave the course, you should be sufficiently armed with a basic understanding of public speaking and an awareness of other important communication skills and concepts so that you can continue to develop effective communication behaviors throughout your life in a variety of contexts.
 COMM 145 is part of the Colonnade curriculum and fulfills the Human Communication requirement (Foundations category).